adrianflutur/registry/README.md

 > Q : Why make another service locator, when there's stuff like get_it and kiwi already available out there?
 >
-> > A: I've had some new features in mind such as theese deep injection params, allowing one re-registration per object type and using a single method for all types of registration modes, and also to practice Dart.
+> > A : I've had some new features in mind such as theese deep injection params, allowing one re-registration per object type and using a single method for all types of registration modes, and also to practice Dart.

 <br>